charmosaa/digital-library/README.md

 ## So far implemented:
 - book and category model in database
 - book browsing (via API)
-- adding book to 'To Read' collection
+- adding book to (to-read, reading, read)  collection
 - adding book manualy (for testing)
+- adding to favourite and filtering by favourite
 ---
 ## TO DO:
- - adding book category (for the books from API)
+ - adding book category (for the books from API now they are all uncategorized)
- - when adding to collection to be able to specify (to-read, in-progress, completed)
- - removing from collection
  - when clicking on the book maybe more info?
  - maybe more filters for browsing
  - diagrams and stats for your books